-- a) conducts the business of the Authority; - b) conducts the business of the office to which she/he has been appointed; or - c) acts as a representative of the Authority. - 1.4.3 In relation to meetings of the Authority and its committees, members must declare any personal or prejudicial interest, as set out in the code of conduct.
+1.4.3 In relation to meetings of the Authority and its committees, members must declare any personal or prejudicial interest, as set out in the code of conduct.
 There will be a standing item at the beginning of each agenda to give members the opportunity to declare any interests.
-Where a member declares a prejudicial interest, he or she must leave the meeting for the duration of that item. - 1.4.4 Declarations of an interest by a member shall be recorded in the minutes of the meeting and further recorded in a register kept for the purpose by the Chief Executive and Clerk. - 1.5 Inspection of documents by members - 1.5.1 Subject to the provisions and exceptions of the Local Government (Access to Information) Act 1985 and Freedom of Information Act 2000 all members have the right to inspect reports submitted to the Authority or its committees, sub-committees or panels - 1.5.2 A member may make, or ask to be supplied with, copies of or extracts from the documents, provided that a member shall not knowingly inspect nor ask to be supplied with a copy of any document relating to a matter in which he or she is professionally interested, or in which he or she has an interest as defined in the Authority's Code of Conduct (Part D of these standing orders). - 1.5.3 This standing order shall not preclude the Chief Executive and Clerk from declining to allow inspection of any document, which is, or in the event of legal proceedings would be, protected by privilege arising from the relationship of solicitor and client. - 1.6 Members' questions at full Authority meetings - 1.6.1 Members may formally ask questions of the Chair of the Authority or of Committee Chairs at meetings of the Authority.
+Where a member declares a prejudicial interest, he or she must leave the meeting for the duration of that item.

+- 1.4.4 Declarations of an interest by a member shall be recorded in the minutes of the meeting and further recorded in a register kept for the purpose by the Clerk. - 1.5 Inspection of documents by members - 1.5.1 Subject to the provisions and exceptions of the Local Government (Access to Information) Act 1985 all members have the right to inspect reports, which are to be submitted to the Authority or its committees, sub-committees or panels - 1.5.2 A member may make, or ask to be supplied with, copies of or extracts from the documents, provided that a member shall not knowingly inspect nor ask to be supplied with a copy of any document relating to a matter in which he or she is professionally interested, or in which he or she has an interest as defined in the Authority's Code of Conduct (Part D of these standing orders). - 1.5.3 This standing order shall not preclude the Clerk from declining to allow inspection of any document, which is, or in the event of legal proceedings would be, protected by privilege arising from the relationship of solicitor and client. - 1.6 Members' questions at full Authority meetings - 1.6.1 Members may formally ask questions of the Chair of the Authority or of Committee Chairs at meetings of the Authority.
 However, this provision should be used by members only in exceptional circumstances, when other channels have failed.
-The Chief Executive and Clerk should receive questions in writing 10 working days before the Authority meeting. - 1.6.2 The relevant Committee Chair will respond to the question.
-If not specified by the member asking the question, the Chief Executive and Clerk will decide which Committee Chair (or the Authority Chair) should respond.
-If a question does not fall readily within the terms of reference of one committee, the Chair of the Authority will respond.
+The Clerk should receive questions in writing 10 working days before the Authority meeting. - 1.6.2 The relevant Committee Chair will respond to the question.
+If not specified by the member asking the question, the Clerk will decide which Committee Chair (or the Authority Chair) should respond.
+If a question does not fall readily within the terms of reference of one committee, the Chair of the Authority will respond. - 1.6.3 The Clerk, in consultation with the Chair of the Authority, is authorised to decide that a question should not be accepted, for instance if it is not relevant to Authority business, uses inappropriate language or if the answer would divulge exempt information.